RotiCharoti/RotiCharoti/README.md

 # 💫 About Me:
-I'm an aspiring cloud architect
+I'm an aspiring cloud architect that wishes to bring joy to 853 people in the skies.

 ## 🌐 Socials: